 9) Black and White Fallacy The False Dilemma

 Presenting two alternatives as if they are the only two choices.
 Thus, the answer must either be A or B, black or white.
 They present this tactic in the correct form of a deductive argument.
 However, under closer scrutiny, there are more possibilities than presented.

 You can spot this one because the two possibilities are cloaks for bias and prejudice.
 The black and white fallacy is a tactic most often used when there is an audience.
 They design this ploy to elicit an emotional response from an audience.
 This keeps the respondent from offering rational alternatives.
 So some call it the False Dilemma.

 Examples: Either believe in the same God that I do, or you are a Devil.
 If we feed the poor people, we’ll run out of money to protect the nation.

 10) Begging the Question Fallacy

 A circular argument in which the conclusion includes invalid premises.
 The logically incoherent argument often arises where people have ingrained assumptions.
 These assumptions are often things that cannot be questioned.
-Consequently, they must be defended regardless of the other possibilities. or despite evidence against their deeply held belief.
+Consequently, they must be defended regardless of the other possibilities, or despite evidence against their deeply held belief.

-10 Hacks to Spot Logical Fallacies
+Our 10 Best Mind Hack Tools to Spot Logical Fallacies

 Learning how to spot these fallacies is a necessary skill in our world.
-We need to learn how to identify these tactics so that we are persuaded by these mind control tactics.
+We need to learn how to identify these tactics so we are persuaded by these mind control tactics.
 We suggest reviewing this list from time to time.
 We also recommend a thorough understanding of Logical Reasoning and Logical Axioms.

 Interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
 It reflects what Joseph Campbell called the Hero’s Journey.
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
 This helps others learn the knowledge for developing their path.